Python 2 is no longer officially supported by the Python Software Foundation.

 Python 3.5 has the basic packages installed. "pip3 list" will display the packages along with the version installed.

-Python Package Policy
+Installation & Package Policy

 We maintain a two tiered approach to Python packages

-- tier 1: We install the basic Python packages that are required by most users (these are mostly libraries rather than packages, such as numpy and scipy).
+- Tier 1: We install the basic Python packages that are required by most users (these are mostly libraries rather than packages, such as numpy and scipy).
 This is done for the versions of Python that we install as modules.
 Adding some packages might force an upgrade of numpy for example, which might break a user's environment that was dependent on the prior version.

-- tier 2: For packages that we do not provide we STRONGLY recommend the use of virtualenv, which is detailed below and provides a custom and easy to use person Python environment.
+- Tier 2: For packages that we do not provide we STRONGLY recommend the use of virtualenv, which is detailed below and provides a custom and easy to use person Python environment.

 Installing Python Packages Using virtualenv